Last updated:

 • In 2024, 23.7 million people will need assistance.
 Humanitarian partners have prioritized 17.3 million people in 2024.

-• As of Dec.
-21, 2023, the UN High Commissioner for Refugees (UNHCR) recorded 478,800 Afghans having returned to Afghanistan from neighboring Pakistan.
+• As of June 8, the UN High Commissioner for Refugees (UNHCR) recorded 577,700 individuals having returned to Afghanistan from neighboring Pakistan.
 In October 2023, the Government of Pakistan set Nov.
 1, 2023, as the deadline for the “voluntary return” of all undocumented Afghans in Pakistan to their country of origin.
+The second phase of the ongoing campaign of forced deportation is scheduled to begin on April 15.

 Displacement

-The HNRP 2024 states, “While conflict-related displacement has drastically decreased since 2021, an estimated 6.3 million individuals—roughly 1 in 7 Afghans—are experiencing long-term displacement, many who left their homes as early as 2012.”
+The HNRP 2024 states, “While conflict-related displacement has drastically decreased since 2021, an estimated 6.3 million individuals—roughly 1 in 7 Afghans—are experiencing long-term displacement.”
 Many of these IDPs have been displaced for years and often live in sites with no written, legal agreement for land usage which contributes to their vulnerability.

 People in Afghanistan are displaced due to factors other than just conflict.
 For example, water scarcity in the country heavily impacts livelihoods and drives displacement.
 Extreme weather events and disasters have an effect on infrastructure and livelihoods, increasing the risk of displacement.

-As of Nov.
-30, 2023, 5,305,978 Afghan refugees were registered in the neighboring countries of Iran, Pakistan, Tajikistan, Uzbekistan and Turkmenistan.
-Of the refugees registered in neighboring countries, more than 3.43 million are in Iran.
+As of Dec.
+31, 2023, 5,464,680 Afghan refugees were registered in the neighboring countries of Iran, Pakistan, Tajikistan, Uzbekistan and Turkmenistan.
+Of the refugees registered in neighboring countries, 62.7% are in Iran and 36.8% in Pakistan.

 On Oct.
 3, 2023, the Government of Pakistan announced its plan to repatriate “illegal foreigners”, with Nov.
-1, 2023 as the deadline for the “voluntary return” of undocumented Afghans in Pakistan to their country of origin.
-In the days following the announcement there was a surge in crossings from Pakistan into Afghanistan.
+1, 2023, as the deadline for the “voluntary return” of undocumented Afghans in Pakistan.
+The second phase of the ongoing deportation campaign is now aimed at the repatriation of nearly one million ‘documented’ Afghans.

 An Associated Press photographer traveled across Afghanistan in 2023 getting to know displaced people and returned refugees and capturing their images.
 The images demonstrate the seriousness of the humanitarian situation.